Macrometacorp/tutorial-cryptotrading/README.md

 1. A backend built with Macrometa a Document Collection, multiple Streams, and a Stream Worker.

-If you haven't already configure the backend, refer to the [Crypto Trading App](https://macrometa.com/docs/apps/crypto-trading).
+If you haven't already configure the backend, refer to the [getting started guide](https://macrometa.com/docs/apps/crypto-trading).

 2. A headless frontend written in ReactJS.